Direct flights to Tahiti return from Auckland

-Direct links to Tahiti are returning to New Zealand from May, as Air Tahiti Nui brings forward its schedule.
+Direct flights with Tahiti are returning to New Zealand from May, as Air Tahiti Nui brings forward its schedule.

-Originally set for July, the Tahitian national airline has accelerated plans for passenger flights from Auckland following the opening of New Zealand's borders.
+Originally set for July, the Tahitian national airline has accelerated plans following the opening of New Zealand's borders to international visitors.

 The first flight from Auckland to Papeete will restart on Thursday 5 May.